 \section{Introduction}

 Modern, large-scale data sets call for classification methods that scale mildly (e.g. linearly) with problem size.
 In this context, the classical naive Bayes model remains a very competitive baseline, due to its linear complexity in the number of training points and features.
-In fact, it is sometimes the only feasible approach in very large-scale settings, particularly in text applications, where the number of features can easily be in the millions or higher.
+In fact, it is sometimes the only feasible approach in very large-scale settings, particularly in text applications, where the number of features can easily be in the millions.

 Feature selection, on the other hand, is a key component of machine learning pipelines, for two main reasons: i) to reduce effects of overfitting by eliminating noisy, non-informative features and ii) to provide interpretability.
 In essence, feature selection is a combinatorial problem, involving the selection of a few features in a potentially large population.
 State-of-the-art methods for feature selection employ some heuristic to address the combinatorial aspect, and the most effective ones are usually computationally costly.
-For example, LASSO \citep{tibshirani1996regression} or $l_1$-SVM models \citep{fan2008liblinear} are based on solving a convex problem involving an $l_1$-norm penalty on the vector of regression coefficients, a heuristic to constrain its cardinality which requires tuning a hyper parameter to achieve a desired sparsity level.
+For example, LASSO \cite{tibshirani1996regression} or $l_1$-SVM models \cite{fan2008liblinear} are based on solving a convex problem with an $l_1$-norm penalty in order to achieve sparsity (at the expense of tuning a hyper parameter to attain a desired sparsity level).

-Since naive Bayes corresponds to a linear classification rule, feature selection in this setting is directly related to the sparsity of the vector of classification coefficients, just as in LASSO or $l_1$-SVM.
+Since naive Bayes corresponds to a linear classification rule, feature selection in this setting is directly related to the sparsity of the vector of classification coefficients.
 This work is devoted to a sparse variant of naive Bayes.
 Our main contributions are as follows. \begin{itemize} \item We formulate a sparse naive Bayes problem that involves a direct constraint on the cardinality of the vector of classification coefficients, leading to an interpretable naive Bayes model.
 No hyper-parameter tuning is required in order to achieve the target cardinality.